 Clubs: Hastings Wanderers (c1936), Woodwards Sports (c1938)

-On the site of West St Leonards Primary and St Leonards Academy, mulitple pitches were marked out here from the late 1960s on land owned by Filsham Farm.
+Located on the land now occupied by West St Leonards Primary School and St Leonards Academy, multiple pitches were marked out here from the late 1960s on farmland formerly belonging to Filsham Farm.
+Earlier matches are known to have taken place at Harley Shute, though it is uncertain whether they were played on the same site.

 Also known as: Baldslow